rafaelcassau/design-patterns/README.md

 Creational Design Patterns
-	Creational design patterns are responsible for efficient object creation mechanisms, which increase the flexibility and reuse of existing code.
+	These patterns provide various object creation mechanisms, which increase flexibility and reuse of existing code.

 	Factory
 		is a creational design pattern that provides an interface